My Walkthrough to upgrade Dynamics NAV to Business Central 14

 Prerequisites: Convert your Customizations to AL Extensions and setup servers

-I am not going to cover this in any real detail, but someone who knows how to do programming and has a developer license for Microsoft Dynamics NAV needs to translate your C/AL customizations into AL. Look at this article if you want to find out how to get a developer license for Dynamics NAV.
+I am not going to cover this in any real detail, but someone who knows how to do programming and has a developer license for Microsoft Dynamics NAV needs to translate your C/AL customizations into AL. Look at this post if you want to find out how to get a developer license for Dynamics NAV.

 The steps to convert C/AL to AL are well documented by others, so for now I'll just say - this is by far the most time-consuming part of the process.
 If you want an estimate of how much this will cost, you can look at my estimating the cost to upgrade Dynamics NAV customs to extensions blog post (coming soon).